breuerfelix/breuerfelix.github.io/_posts/20-03-15-top-neovim-plugins.md

 It is using vim keys (for sure): `j - down / k - up / ...`
 Quick example:
 If you press `ctrl + j` and there is a pane below your pane, switch to it.
-Otherwhise create a new split pane below.
+Otherwhise create a new split pane below and switch to it.

 ## #5 - Auto Pairs